nestor-cms/vce-application/README.md

 # vce-application
-This is the core code for the Nestor Application, not the full applicatin
+This is the core code for the Nestor Application, not the full application

 **[ Access the full application over here ](https://github.com/nestor-cms/nestor)**